xuunnis123/xuunnis123/README.md

  🎓 I am studying for a master's degree during 2021-2023.

- 💼 I had experinece for a full-time software engineer one more years.
+ 💼 I had experice for a full-time software engineer one more years.

  💙 Open-mind, Positive, Creative, Fast learner, Motivated